clchiou/garage/prototypes/mproc-sig/README.md

     * `pool.__exit__` blocks forever, even after `sleep` is completed.
   * SIGTERM, all processes.
     * `pool.__exit__` blocks forever, even after `sleep` is completed.

+* If a worker process is killed, it appears that the callbacks passed to `apply_async` will not be called.
+Since there is no (easy) way for the main process to know that the worker was killed (and so should stop waiting for the result), I guess you should **never** kill a worker process without also killing the main process...?